 In general, orders belong to different categories –

-Market– It is an order used to buy and sell stocks as soon as possible at the best rate.
+Market– It is an order to buy and sell stocks as soon as possible at the best rate.

-Stop limit – A firm can take order set at a specific price, which can be activated as a limit order using a transaction or quotation as the triggering event.
+Stop limit – A firm can take an order set at a specific price, which can be activated as a limit order using a transaction or quotation as the triggering event.

 Not-held – It gives the discretion to execute at a specific time and price.